-Do not use "high temperature" greases, as many are not formulated for the high speeds associated with fan bearings.
+Do not use "high temperature" greases, as many are not formulated to be compatible with fan bearings.

 Add grease to the bearing while running the fan or rotating the shaft by hand.
 Be sure all guards are in place if lubrication is performed while the fan is operating.
 Add just enough grease to cause a slight purging at the seals.
 Do not over lubricate.